 Rhode Island reds are superb layers of extra-large brown eggs.
 In fact, a healthy Rhode Island Red hen (6 months or older) will lay ~200-300 eggs per year (for the first few laying years).
 However, part of what made the RIR famous was not just its egg-laying capabilities.
 Rhode Island Reds have strong, sturdy, meaty builds.
 (Standard Rhode Island Red Roosters weigh 8-9 pounds and standard Rhode Island Red hens weigh 6-7 pounds.)
 This factor puts them among the best of all the dual purpose breeds.

-Since the RIR’s ancestry includes both non-aggressive breeds (Shanghai, Leghorn and Java) and aggressive breeds (Malay), their turnout (temperament-wise) is about as predictable as a coin toss.
+Since the RIR’s ancestry includes both non-aggressive breeds (Shanghai and Java), aggressive breeds (Malay) and varying breeds (Leghorn), their turnout (temperament-wise) is about as predictable as a coin toss.
 Some Rhode Island Reds are mellow and gentle while others are highly aggressive.